Stall (fluid dynamics): Deep stall

 The very high $\alpha$ for a deep stall locked-in condition occurs well beyond the normal stall but can be attained very rapidly, as the aircraft is unstable beyond the normal stall and requires immediate action to arrest it.
 The loss of lift causes high sink rates, which, together with the low forward speed at the normal stall, give a high $\alpha$ with little or no rotation of the aircraft.
 BAC 1-11 G-ASHG, during stall flight tests before the type was modified to prevent a locked-in deep-stall condition, descended at over 10000 ft/min and struck the ground in a flat attitude moving only 70 ft forward after initial impact.
 Sketches showing how the wing wake blankets the tail may be misleading if they imply that deep stall requires a high body angle.
 Taylor and Ray show how the aircraft attitude in the deep stall is relatively flat, even less than during the normal stall, with very high negative flight-path angles.

 Effects similar to deep stall had been known to occur on some aircraft designs before the term was coined.
 A prototype Gloster Javelin (serial WD808) was lost in a crash on 11 June 1953 to a "locked-in" stall.
 However, Waterton states that the trimming tailplane was found to be the wrong way for recovery.
 Low-speed handling tests were being done to assess a new wing.
 Handley Page Victor XL159 was lost to a "stable stall" on 23 March 1962.
 It had been clearing the fixed droop leading edge with the test being stall approach, landing configuration, C of G aft.
-The brake parachute had not been streamed, as it may have hindered rear crew escape.
+The brake parachute had not been streamed, as it might have hindered rear crew escape.